hashicorp/terraform-provider-tfe/website/docs/r/project.html.markdown

 * `organization` - (Optional) Name of the organization.
 If omitted, organization must be defined in the provider config.
 * `description` - (Optional) A description for the project.
 * `tags` - (Optional) A map of key-value tags to add to the project.
-* `ignore_additional_tags` - (Optional) Explicitly ignores `tags`
-_not_ defined by config so they will not be overwritten by the configured tags.
-This creates exceptional behavior in Terraform with respect to `tags` and is not recommended.
-This value must be applied before it will be used.

 ## Attributes Reference